-Although the specifics of these situations vary enormously, I have been struck by a number of constant elements.
+For all the differences across these situations, I have been struck by a number of constant elements.
 Quite often, relations between different ethnic and national groups seem relatively calm and stable at the community level.
 Different groups interact, sometimes intermarry, but rarely harbor deep-seated animosities toward each other.
-At the political level, however, government-minority relations are usually more strained, sometimes provoking the involvement of the minority's so-called kin-state or "mother country."
+At the political level, however, government-minority relations are usually more strained, sometimes involving representatives of the minority's so-called kin-state or "mother country."
 And here I would note that there are perhaps three steps that could be taken to improve government-minority relations.
 I would sum up these measures in the following words: communication, participation, and integration.